benzinger-icl/ADcortsig-roi/README.md

 # AD Cortical Signature ROI's
 ## Overview

 This repository contains the Alzheimer disease cortical signature region of interests (ROIs).
-The cortical signatures are a composite of brain regions susceptible to AD-related cortical atrophy for autosomal dominant Alzheimer disease (ADAD, Figure 1) and late-onset Alzheimer disease (LOAD, Figure 2) defined in Dincer et.al., 2020 (submitted).
+The cortical signatures are a composite of brain regions susceptible to AD-related cortical atrophy for autosomal dominant Alzheimer disease (ADAD) and late-onset Alzheimer disease (LOAD) defined in Dincer et.al., 2020 (submitted).

 ADAD Cortical Signature            |  LOAD Cortical Signature